Skip to main content

 • Expansion into international markets.

-• Growth in direct-to-consumer sales.
+• Growth in the direct-to-consumer market.

-• Increasing competition from other firearms manufacturers.
+• Increased competition from other firearms manufacturers.

-• Manufacturing expertise and capabilities.
+• Manufacturing capabilities and expertise.

 • Designs and manufactures handguns, including revolvers and pistols.